Ethan3481/Ethan3481/README.md

 - 👋 Hi, I’m @Ethan348
 - 👀 I’m interested in ...
 Graphics Designing / Animation / Video Editing
 - 🌱 I’m currently pursuing ...
-Computer Science Engineering
+Bachelor in Computer Science Engineering
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Ethan348#9334 (Discord)